Kingsgate Native: 2007: two-year-old season

 In August, Kingsgate Native was stepped up to Group One level and matched against older horses in the Nunthorpe Stakes at York Racecourse where he was ridden for the first time by Jimmy Quinn.
 The Irish-trained four-year-old Dandy Man started favourite ahead of the Australian challenger Magnus (The Galaxy (ATC)), Red Clubs and Moorhouse Lad (King George Stakes) with Kingsgate Native starting at odds of 12/1.
-The other runners included Hoh Mike (Sprint Stakes), Amadeus Wolf (Middle Park Stakes), Reverence, Beauty Is Truth (Prix du Gros Chêne), Desert Lord (Prix de l'Abbaye), Wi Dud (Flying Childers) and The Tatling.
+The other runners included Hoh Mike (Sprint Stakes), Amadeus Wolf (Middle Park Stakes), Reverence, Beauty Is Truth (Prix du Gros Chêne), Desert Lord (Prix de l'Abbaye), Wi Dud (Flying Childers Stakes) and The Tatling.
 The sixteen runners split into separate groups across the wide track, with Kingsgate Native tracking the leaders down the centre of the course.
 He took the lead a furlong out and stayed on well despite hanging left in the closing stages to win by one and three quarter lengths from Desert Lord with Dandy Man taking third ahead of Red Clubs, Wi Dud and Amadeus Wolf.
 Interviewed after the race, Mayne said "It always surprised me that very few two-year-olds have taken their chance in the Nunthorpe, yet they get such a big pull in the weights...
 I have an excellent relationship with my trainer John Best.
 I keep yabbering away about form, and he just ignores what I say".
 Best said "I always thought he was a very good horse.
 The difference between a good and very good horse is in the heart and brain".

 On his final appearance of the season, Kingsgate Native was sent to France and was again matched against older horses in the Prix de l'Abbaye over 1000 metres at Longchamp Racecourse.
 He started the 5/2 favourite against sixteen opponents headed by Dandy Man, Desert Lord and the six-year-old gelding Benbaun.
 After tracking the leaders, he began to make progress in the last 200 metres but finished second, two lengths behind Benbaun.